top of page

 ToxicPolice.com is focused on Australian police toxic culture and misconduct.
 It's a global phenomenon, with striking similarities reported from the UK.

-THE BBC PANORAMA PROGRAM GOES UNDERCOVER TO EXPOSE RACISM, MISOGYNY AND VIOLENT ATTITUDES AMONG SERVING MET POLICE OFFICERS - 2025 UK
+THE BBC PANORAMA PROGRAM GOES UNDERCOVER TO EXPOSE RACISM, MISOGYNY AND VIOLENT ATTITUDES AMONG SERVING MET POLICE OFFICERS - 2025 UNITED KINGDOM

 https://share.google/QoM20IX4B1DefBg2F